MetaCell/nwb-explorer/README.md

 ## Built With

-* [Geppetto](http://www.geppetto.org/) - Used to build a web-based application to interpret and visualize the NWB:2 files.
+* [Geppetto](http://www.geppetto.org/) - Used to build a web-based application to interpret and visualize the NWB:N 2 files.
-* [PyNWB](https://github.com/NeurodataWithoutBorders/pynwb) - Used to read and manipulate NWB:2 files
+* [PyNWB](https://github.com/NeurodataWithoutBorders/pynwb) - Used to read and manipulate NWB:N 2 files
 * [Jupyter notebook](https://jupyter.org/) - Jupyter notebook is used as a backend.